How to serve and store cheese

 What you Should Know

-No cheese benefits from being stored for too long.
-If you shop at a good cheesemonger or reputable supermarket, your cheese should be at its best when you buy it.
+No cheese benefits from being stored at home for too long.
+If you shop at a good cheese maker or reputable supermarket, your cheese should be at its best when you buy it.
 As such, it is preferable to consume it quickly.

-However, cheese generally keeps well in the refrigerator.
-Ideally, it must be stored in a fresh and wet environment between 2ºC and 4ºC, depending on the type of cheese.
-The best method is to store it in the vegetable drawer of the refrigerator and to insulate it as much as possible from other foods (and other cheese) that release strong odours.
+The best storage temperature for a cheese is the temperature at which it was aged—about 10ºC to 15ºC—but only for a short period of time.
+Nonetheless, cheese will also keep well if stored in a refrigerator that provides a fresh and humid environment at between 2ºC and 4ºC, depending on the type of cheese.
+In that case, the best option is to store cheese in the vegetable drawer, away from other foods (and other cheeses) that release strong odours.

 How Long?